 In parenting, and in life generally, I find that attitude is everything.
 Life has a way of mirroring back to us the attitude we hold within.
 And nowhere else do I find it more true than in our relationships with our children.

 2) Treat your child the way you would wish to be treated

 The way to get what we want and hope and wish for in our children is simple (albeit challenging!) – treat them with the same respect and dignity that we would wish to be treated ourselves.
 In other words, do unto your children the way you would have them do unto you.

 3) Don’t just preach about it, BE about it!

 Be the example person you want your child to become.
 After all, how can you make demands on them without living up to the same expectations yourself?
 Modeling the behavior you want to see is the single best way of teaching and raising children.

 The items above are more easily talked about than put into practice.

-Connect with me on Facebook or Twitter:
+Consult with me using the form above, or connect with me on Facebook or Twitter: